xingyang-li/HybridConnectionManagerV2/README.md

 ### Hybrid Connection Manager GUI

 The Hybrid Connection Manager GUI is a UI that allows you to interact with the Hybrid Connection Manager Service using gRPC API requests.
-It is an ASP.NET MVC web application that has a dotnet Electron app wrapper.
+It is an ASP.NET MVC web application that has a .NET Electron app wrapper.
 There are two easy ways to run the UI:

 #### 1. Start development server with Visual Studio

-Open the solution file in Visual Studio and run the `HybridConnectionManagerGUI` startup item.
+Open the solution file in Visual Studio and select `HybridConnectionManagerGUI` as the startup item.
+Run the project with the `https` option.
 This will start a development server that serves the GUI and the web app content will be served in your default browser.

 #### 2. Build and run the Electron app